Joannarama/the-Oracle/README.md

   ![stage 2 game](assets/images/stage_2_game.JPG)

   - The user then asks two more questions of the Oracle.
-  - if the user does not follow the rules of the game, they will be shown an error, either for not asking a proper question (with a question mark!) or if they ask the same question twice.
+  - If the user does not follow the rules of the game, they will be shown an error, either for not asking a proper question (with a question mark!) or if they ask the same question twice.

   ![errors](assets/images/errors.JPG)

-### Horroscope Button
+### Horoscope Button

   - The Horoscope button is not available (greyed out) until the user has asked three questions.
   ![horoscope unavailable](assets/images/horoscope_grey.JPG)